Dracula (Castlevania): Appearances

-Dracula first appeared in 1986's Castlevania, set in 1691.
-At this point the plot of the series was very simple – Simon Belmont takes up his ancestral weapon, the Vampire Killer whip, and ventures into Dracula's castle to defeat its proprietor.
-The original game has no in-game text to drive the story along.
-The plot of Castlevania was re-used in the remakes Vampire Killer, Haunted Castle, Super Castlevania IV and Castlevania Chronicles.

-In the manual of the second game, Castlevania II: Simon's Quest, it is revealed that, in his dying moments at the end of the first game, Dracula placed a curse on Simon, which condemned him to slowly die of his wounds.
-In 1698, Simon sets out to gather Dracula's scattered body parts and use them to resurrect the Count in the ruins of his castle.
-Simon then defeats the reborn Dracula.
-The best ending hints that although Simon defeats Dracula and dispels his curse, Dracula nonetheless revives himself.
-The 2 other endings in the game reveal that Simon died as a result of the final confrontation(this result happens if you take more than 7 days during the game to defeat Dracula).
+Dracula first appeared in 1986's Castlevania, set in the year 1691.
+Simon Belmont ventures into Dracula's castle to defeat him.
+The plot of Castlevania was re-used in the games Vampire Killer, Haunted Castle, Super Castlevania IV and Castlevania Chronicles.
+In the manual of the second game, Castlevania II: Simon's Quest, it is revealed that, in his dying moments at the end of the first game, Dracula placed a curse on Simon, which condemned him to slowly die from his injuries.
+In 1698, Simon sets out to gather Dracula's scattered body parts and use them to resurrect Dracula in the ruins of his castle, where he defeats him.
+In Hitoshi Akamatsu's last game, the prequel Castlevania III: Dracula's Curse, Dracula unleashes his army of monsters on Europe in 1476.
+The people of Wallachia secure the aid of Trevor Belmont, who journeys to Castlevania with the help of Grant Danasty, Sypha Belnades and Dracula's son Alucard, and he becomes the first Belmont to defeat Dracula.